What Strong Villages Do — and What We Can Do Here

 Poynton’s main junction was a gridlock nightmare, with 26,000 cars a day choking the town.
 Instead of adding more barriers, the council removed traffic lights, railings, signs, and curbs.

-The Behavior: They treated drivers like adults.
+What changed: They treated drivers like adults.
 By removing the “rules,” they forced drivers to engage socially with pedestrians.
 Average speeds dropped, accidents vanished, and local shop footfall increased.

 Granby Four Streets (Liverpool)

-The Tool: Community Land Trust (CLT)
+What they used: Community Land Trust (CLT)

 Residents of these Victorian terraces stopped waiting for a “master plan.”
 They formed a Community Land Trust to take legal ownership of derelict houses themselves.
 They partnered with architects Assemble to rebuild the street on their own terms.

-The Behavior: They didn’t just renovate; they improvised.
+What changed: They didn’t just renovate; they improvised.
 They crushed construction rubble to make tiles and garden furniture.
 They turned a roofless house into a public Winter Garden.
 Their work was so impactful it won the Turner Prize in 2015.

 Bellfield (Edinburgh)